Heidi Bucher: Early work

 Bucher's early work was mainly focused on the body.
 In the early 1970s, she moved to Los Angeles.
 While there, she collaborated with her then-husband Carl Bucher on Landings to Wear and Bodyshells.
 The large-scale, wearable works blurred the boundary between sculpture and apparel, and they were featured on the cover of Harper's Bazaar.
 An 8mm film shows the oversized foam "Bodyshells" in action on Venice Beach.
 They were showcased in an exhibition at the Museum of Contemporary Crafts (now the Museum of Art and Design) in New York City and exhibited at LACMA in April 1972.

 Later work

 Bucher became more interested in the body's relationship to space in her later work.
 In the mid-1970s she began experimenting with a new technique, in which she soaked gauze sheets in latex rubber, and used them to cast the interior surfaces of the rooms of her grandparents' house in Winterthur, Switzerland.
 These were then pulled off in sheets to create thin, skin-like casts of the space; she referred to these casts as "Skinnings."
+In the 1981 film Räume sind Hüllen, sind Häute, showcased at the Swiss Institute, New York, Bucher captured the process of peeling off latex skins from architectural spaces, specifically her grandparents’ house, transforming everyday surfaces like walls and floors.
+Bucher's casting method, especially in works from the early 1980s, included slender bamboo poles to create relief in the latex skins, a technique not widely mentioned in official records.
+These were used to adapt to architectural details like inset paneling and door frames.

 In 2017, she was selected to be part of the main exhibition at the 57th Venice Biennale, VIVA ARTE VIVA.